AllFiRE0/CoreProtectionAssistant/README.md

 ---

-❓ FAQ
+## ❓ FAQ

-  Q: Why "zero-trust"?
+**Q: Why "zero-trust"?**
 A: The plugin assumes staff members might abuse their powers.
 It tracks everything and calculates an abuse score to alert owners.

-  Q: Does it work without CoreProtect?
+**Q: Does it work without CoreProtect?**
 A: Yes, but block/chest/command statistics and grief detection will be unavailable.

-  Q: Can I customize the abuse score weights?
+**Q: Can I customize the abuse score weights?**
 A: Yes, in config.yml under abuse_weights.

-  Q: How do I add new chat rules?
+**Q: How do I add new chat rules?**
 A: Edit chattrules.yml and use /cpa reload.

-  Q: What is "recidivism"?
+**Q: What is "recidivism"?**
 A: Repeated violations within a time window result in harsher punishments.

-  Q: How do I disable a specific message?
+**Q: How do I disable a specific message?**
 A: Set it to "" or "none" in lang.yml.

+**Q: How do I reset a player's statistics?**
+A: Use `/cpa resetstats <player> <type>` (commands, all, ban, mute, kick, give, gm, rating, warn, free).

 ```bash